-- Single/isolated instance(s) of follow up/corrective actions not noted. - Single/isolated instance(s) of incomplete or missing records. - Single/isolated instance(s) of areas/issues missing on the inspection program.
+- Single/isolated instance(s) of follow up/corrective actions not noted. - Single/isolated instance(s) of incomplete answers or missing records. - Single/isolated instance(s) of areas/issues missing on the inspection.

-- Numerous instances of follow up/corrective actions not noted. - Numerous instances of incomplete or missing records. - Inspection frequency is not adequate relative to the type of business and the number of issues that require monitoring. - Numerous instances of areas/issues missing on the inspection program.
+- Numerous instances of follow up/corrective actions not noted. - Numerous instances of incomplete answers or missing records. - Inspection frequency is not adequate relative to the type of business and the number of issues that require monitoring. - Numerous instances of areas/issues missing on the inspection.

-- Systematic failure to maintain records. - No documented internal audits have been performed.
+- Fundamental failure to maintain records. - Fundamental failure to complete inspection records with detailed responses. - No documented internal audits have been performed.

 4.02.02: Are there records of pre-harvest inspections and do they show that the current block (or coded area) is cleared for harvest?
+If there are no pre-harvest inspections go to 4.02.03.

-Total compliance (5 points): A pre-harvest block inspection should have been performed and if harvesting is occurring, it should show if there are any harvesting restrictions, etc. The harvest crew might not have a copy of the actual inspection, but they should have a document indicating which blocks have been inspected and cleared for harvest.
-If answer No, go to 4.02.03.
+Total compliance (5 points): A pre-harvest block inspection should have been performed no more than 7 days prior to harvest and if harvesting is occurring, it should show if there are any harvesting restrictions, etc. (e.g. evidence of animal intrusion, changes in weather conditions or weather events, pesticide application events).
+The harvest crew might not have a copy of the actual inspection, but they should have a document indicating which blocks have been inspected and cleared for harvest.
+If there are no pre-harvest inspections, go to 4.02.03.

-Single/isolated instance(s) of incomplete or missing records.
+• Single/isolated instance(s) of incomplete or missing records.

-Numerous instances of incomplete or missing records.
+• Numerous instances of incomplete or missing records.